Eddie Andelman: Charitable work

+Andelman was involved with many charitable organizations, but was best known in the New England area for his Hot Dog Safari, which he hosted beginning in 1990.
+The event raised money for the Joey Fund and the Cystic Fibrosis Foundation.

 WEEI

 Andelman worked at WEEI for ten years until his abrupt departure in December 2001.
 Reports described him as unhappy with the direction that the station had taken toward more confrontational shows such as The Dennis and Callahan Show and The Big Show.
 He was also said to be unhappy when the station paired him with cohost Dale Arnold for the A-Team show.
 Although Arnold denied any personal problems with Andelman, some reports indicated that the men disliked each other.
 WEEI replaced Andelman with former television sportscaster Bob Neumeier.

 Comments about WEEI

-Regarding the current state of sports radio, including WEEI, Andelman observed:
+Regarding the state of sports radio, including WEEI, Andelman observed:

 "I’ve been planning this show at WTKK for almost two years.
 Radio should be a theater of the mind, not screaming and stupidity. ...
 WEEI has too many people who are not trained and not educated.
 They pay players and coaches to be on their shows.
 Then they have to watch what questions they ask.
 I won't pay guests.
 Sports radio has become public relations.
 Everyone kisses ass."

-Andelman pledged to start a movement called Fans Against Idiot Radio (FAIR) as an antidote to "venomous" WEEI.
+Andelman pledged to start a movement called Fans Against Idiot Radio, or FAIR, as an antidote to "venomous" WEEI.